TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-desiredstateconfiguration-template.md

 />

 # Azure Automation - State Configuration (DSC) - My Template Failed to Deploy
-This article will discuss specific deployment failures that can occur with DSC templates
+This article will discuss specific deployment failures that can occur with DSC templates.

 ## **Recommended Steps**